jeandavid/jeandavid.github.io/README.md

 **LobbyApp**
 CEO & Founder
 Cross platform push notification delivery system.
 Built on top of Firebase Cloud Messaging, Lobby provides communities with a simple interface to push notifications to their members.
-- Built and licensed iOS and Android UI SDK for receiving and interacting with push notifications
+- Built and licensed iOS and Android UI SDK for receiving and interacting with push notifications.
-- Developed a web platform that makes sending a push notification as easy as sending an email *April 2017 &ndash; Present*
+- Developed a web platform that makes sending a push notification as easy as sending an email.
+*April 2017 &ndash; Present*

 **Yaylearn**
 CEO & Founder
 Mobile app for teachers and students to create a more effective Q/A environment.
-- Launched the app in 5 schools
+- Launched the app in 5 schools.
-- Challenged to build an intuitive, useful and super fast app such that students would feel ready to drop WhatsApp as their main school communication service
+- Challenged to build an intuitive, useful and super fast app such that students would feel ready to drop WhatsApp as their main school communication service.
 *June 2015 &ndash; April 2017*

 **Studium**
 CEO & Founder
 Web and mobile platform where students can find tutors and get help in a virtual classroom.
-- Launched a marketplace with a focus on applying lean startup principles and keeping a short iteration loop
+- Launched a marketplace with a focus on applying lean startup principles and keeping a short iteration loop.
-- Developed an integrated virtual classroom with live video, text chat and real time collaborative whiteboard
+- Developed an integrated virtual classroom with live video, text chat and real time collaborative whiteboard.
 *January 2014 &ndash; June 2015*

 ## Education